How do you get Company Authority?

 There are three ways to confirm Company Authority.

 If your company has a company key, the easiest way to confirm to the Companies Office that you should have Company Authority is to provide the company key.
 If you have forgotten your company key use the automated service to retrieve it.
 Company keys are only relevant to companies incorporated before 28 June 2010.

 - Request authority from an existing Company Authority holder

 The second way to confirm that you should be granted Company Authority is to request it from someone that already has Company Authority for the company (please see Note 1 below).
-When you use this option the system will notify the existing holder and ask them to either accept or reject the your request.
+When you use this option the system will notify the existing holder and ask them to either accept or reject the request.

 1 Note | A director who has established their own Company Authority can grant authority to other directors or authorised persons.
 An authorised person who has established their own Company Authority can only grant authority to the company's directors.

 You can request Company Authority from the Companies Office through the Registrar Approval Service.